bartobri/mrrcrypt/README.md

 The algorithm passes testing for output patterns or biases, producing output that is indistinguishable from random data.

-The number of key permutations is larger than the number of atoms believed to be on planet earth, making a brute force attack highly ineffective.
+The key used for encryption and decryption is highly against resilient to brute force attacks.
+The total number of key permutations is: 256!\*3^(32\*32) ≈ 3.2e+995

 Encryption speed is roughly 4 seconds per megabyte.